SukkoPera/SoundX/README.md

 The original SFX Sound Expander could be bought [together with a piano-like keyboard](http://www.mssiah-forum.com/viewtopic.php?pid=4598#p4598) and some demo software.
 Such keyboard is not easy to find these days, so it was pointless to replicate the interface for it and I rather decided to build upon my experience with another project and add a real MIDI I/O interface.
 This means the C16/116/+4 will be able to receive data from a MIDI keyboard or to play it, through a **standard** DIN-5 MIDI interface.

 ## Versions
 There are currently two versions of SoundX.
-Both have the same features and differ only in a few aspects:
+Both have the same features and differ only in a few aspects, see below for more details.
-- Version 1 uses a standard ACIA 6551 chip for the MIDI interface.
-This is available by different manufacturers (MOS, Rockwell, and even new from the Western Design Center!) and requires a 3 MHz crystal to reach the MIDI baudrate.
-The YM3812 requires an active oscillator either in DIP-8 or DIP-14 size.
-- Version 2 switched to a Motorola MC6850 chip that requires an active oscillator in DIP-8 size, running at either 500 kHz or 2 Mhz (see below).
-In order to make space for it, the YM3812 oscillator was also restricted to DIP-8 size.

 ## Design and Assembly Notes
 This project makes sense because the YM3812 chip, its companion DAC (YM3014B) and an ACIA chip (for the MIDI part) can all be bought supercheap on AliExpress & similar sites, making this board very affordable to build for everyone.
 Let's say 15-20€?
 So get all this stuff second-hand and be happy :).